noveogroup/android-logger/README.md

 If you want to use Android Logger in your Android application you need to do just the following simple steps:

- - Add Android Logger as a library.
+ - Add Android Logger as a library OR add it as Maven or Gradle dependency.

- - You need to configure Android Logger
+ - Configure Android Logger.

 Place the following android-logger.properties file to your source directory (src/android-logger.properties):